xiix0/scam/README.md

-You are going to have a new love affair.
+Just to have it is enough.